-If you are the plaintiff for the matter (i.e. the person bringing legal action against the other party), you may have more flexibility in this regard than a defendant.
+If you are the claimant for the matter (i.e. the person bringing legal action against the other party, and who may also be known as the “plaintiff”), you may have more flexibility in this regard than a defendant.

 However, some procedures for producing expert evidence in court require the consent of all parties.
 In these circumstances, and if the parties are pragmatic and cost-conscious, significant cost savings can be made where counsel for both sides are prepared to negotiate sensibly.